reshamas/fastai_deeplearn_part1/lessons/lesson_5_x.md

 ```

 This PyToch notation here means:

+```python
+        self.u.weight.data.uniform_(0,0.05)
+        self.m.weight.data.uniform_(0,0.05)
+```

 - `self.u` is an instance of the embedding class
 - `self.u.weight` is an attribute of `self.u` which contains the actual embedding matrix
 - the actual embedding matrix is not a tensor, it is a variable
 - a variable is exactly the same as a tensor, that is, it supports the exact same operations, but it also does **automatic differentiation**
-- to pull the tensor out of a variable, you get its data attribute:  `self.u.weight.data` --> so, this is now the tensor of the weight matrix of the of the `self.` you're embedding
+- to pull the tensor out of a variable, you get its data attribute:  `self.u.weight.data` --> so, this is now the tensor of the weight matrix of the of the `self.` embedding
-- you can stick an underscore `-`, and it does it **in-place**
+- something that's really handy to know is that all of the tensor functions in PyTorch, you can stick an underscore `_` at the end, and that means does it **in-place**
-```python
-        self.u.weight.data.uniform_(0,0.05)
-        self.m.weight.data.uniform_(0,0.05)
-```
+- `self.u.weight.data.uniform_(0,0.05)` create a uniform random number of an appropriate size for this tensor and don't return it but actually fill in that matrix in-place
+- here is the **Non in-place version:**  `self.u.weight.data.uniform = self.u.weight.data.uniform_(0,0.05)`

+**Note:**  PyToch can do mini-batch at a time with pretty much everything that we can get really easy speed up.
+We don't have to write any loops on our own.
+If you ever do loop through your mini-batch manually, you don't get GPU acceleration.